howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 </Instruction>

 You should see a proper output.
-But what if we will execute this query??
+But what if we execute this query?

 ```graphql